brycewray/astro-site-legacy/src/pages/posts/2020/08/good-stuff-without-google.md

 If your site can make use of variable fonts, believe me when I tell you: the hoops are worth that trouble---for you and your website's visitors.

-[^1]:	I also urge you to consult "[Introduction to variable fonts on the web](https://web.dev/variable-fonts/)" and  "[Variable fonts guide](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide)," from which I derived this information.
+[^1]:	I also urge you to consult “[Introduction to variable fonts on the web](https://web.dev/variable-fonts/)” and  “[Variable fonts guide](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Fonts/Variable_Fonts_Guide),” from which I derived this information.

 [^2]:	The google-webfonts-helper site lets you choose between files and CSS for "Best Support" (.woff2 and .woff, for both modern and obsolete browsers) and "Modern Browsers" (.woff2 only).